On and On (Agnes song): Original Video

 The first one was produced for the Swedish and Dutch market and had premier on MSN Video one week ahead of the singles official release in Sweden.
 It was directed by Anders Rune, who also directed the video for Agnes first international single "Release Me".
 The video was the most shown music video on MSN Video ever.
 The video was recorded in a suburb to Stockholm during the summer of 2008.

 International Edition

 A new music video was filmed to accompany the international release of "On and On".
-The video was recorded in Göteborg, Sweden on July 12 and 13, 2009.
+The video was recorded in Gothenburg, Sweden on July 12 and 13, 2009.
 The video was directed by Torbjörn Martin and produced by Björn Fävremark for STARK production.
 It premiered on STARK's homepage on September 21, 2009.
 The video features Agnes alone in numerous different outfits and settings.
 Most of the video is computer-animated and shows Agnes dancing in front of a light-blue background while confetti or moving white lines surrounds her.
 Other scenes shows Agnes under water or in front of two giant spotlights.